techie-joe/core/_includes/demo-new.md

 ![Small image](https://techie-joe.github.io/core/images/299-400x300.jpg){: .float-right.ml-4.mb-4 }

 Writing an article can be exciting when you can add few things here and there.
 The `big-first` class will enlarge the first letter of a paragraph.
-The `text-justify` class neatly aligns your text to its container.
+While `text-justify` neatly aligns your text to its container.
 You can also include images and [hyperlinks](#) to make things more engaging.
 {: .text-justify.big-first }

 **Please leave some whitespace between paragraphs.**